huyl3-cpu/comfyui-sortlist/README.md

 - `date`         – sort by file modification time
 - `random`       – shuffle with a deterministic seed

-Put this folder under `ComfyUI/custom_nodes/` and restart ComfyUI.
+`git clone https://github.com/huyl3-cpu/comfyui-sortlist.git` in `path/to/custom_nodes` and restart ComfyUI.